PrinsFrank/IndentingPersistentBladeCompiler/README.md

 ## Setting things up

+Run ```composer require prinsfrank/indenting-persistent-blade-compiler```

 Run ```php artisan view:clear``` to clear the already compiled views.
-Don't forget to do this when deploying te production as well, existing templates will break!!!
+Don't forget to do this when deploying to production as well, existing templates will break!!!